cerivitos/analog-page-template/README.md

-# Analog App
+# Analog Page Template

-This project was generated with [Analog](https://analogjs.org), the fullstack meta-framework for Angular.
+This is a template repo for a common page/blog setup using AnalogJS.

 ## Setup